elfinguard/docs/docs/source/index.rst

 .. note::

    The ElfinGuard protocols are still under active development.
-The documention here is not stale now.
+The documentation here is not stale now.

 Contents
 --------